kvpb/rpwg/readme.md

           -l, --length=${l}
                 Set the length of the password. l is an integer number.
-                If the user does not set the mode along, the program will randomly set it.
+                If the user does not set the mode along, the program randomly sets it.
 This option overrides all others.

           -m, --mode="${s}"
                 Set the portability mode of the password. s is a string of characters like 'q' or "QWAZERTY" for cross-layout compatibility and 'a', "AZERTY" or even '' for none.
-If the user does not set the length along, the program will randomly set it.
+If the user does not set the length along, the program randomly sets it.
 This option overrides all others.

+          -1, --1stlayout="${s}"
+                Set the first layout. s is a string of characters like "us" for ANSI QWERTY or "fr" for Apple AZERTY.
+If the user does not set two different layouts, the program defaults to ANSI QWERTY.

+          -2, --2ndlayout="${s}"
+                Set the second layout. s is a string of characters like "us" for ANSI QWERTY or "fr" for Apple AZERTY.
+If the user does not set two different layouts, the program defaults to ANSI QWERTY.

           -r, --random
                 Randomly set the length and portability.
 This option